Christchurch Airport: History

-In July 1984, a main runway extension was completed, the runway was lengthened 845 metres to the northeast, to a total of 3,287 metres.
 In February 1985, Newmans Air started scheduled de Havilland Canada Dash 7 services on the tourist routes.
-The first ever Air New Zealand Boeing 767 service to Melbourne and the inaugural Air New Zealand Boeing 747-200 service to Los Angeles via Honolulu and Nadi (known as the southern connection) departed in October 1985.
+The first ever Air New Zealand Boeing 767 service to Melbourne and the inaugural Air New Zealand Boeing 747–200 service to Los Angeles via Honolulu and Nadi (known as the southern connection) departed in October 1985.

 In October 1986, Singapore Airlines started Boeing 747 services to the city.
 The following month, the first British Airways Boeing 747 flight from London arrived.
 In July 1987, Ansett New Zealand started flying on domestic trunk routes using Boeing 737 aircraft.
 Also in 1987, the terminal was extended to accommodate Ansett New Zealand and new Air New Zealand lounges; and domestic airbridges were added.
 Thai Airways began a weekly DC-10 service from Bangkok in November 1988.
 In March 1989, Air New Zealand introduced a weekly Boeing 747 service from Tokyo and the following month a Boeing 767 service to Perth was introduced.
 Although dropped years later, the Perth route was restored on a seasonal basis in 2013 with the same aircraft until 2016, when it was upgauged to a Boeing 787 Dreamliner.

-Also in April 1989 saw the first visit to Christchurch by a British Airways Concorde, on a world tour.
+The first Concorde to visit Christchurch was British Airways Concorde G-BOAF on 9 April 1989, arriving from Tahiti on a world tour.
+It departed towards Sydney on 12 April, in which it lost part of its vertical stabiliser over the Tasman Sea.
 In September 1990, stage 1 of the International Antarctic Centre tourist attraction was officially opened.

 Air Pacific (now Fiji Airways) started a weekly direct flight to Nadi, Fiji in April 1993.
 Korean Airlines commenced flying to Christchurch in July 1994 using MD-11 aircraft, this was a weekly service from Seoul.